 Habitat welcomes groups to come out for a build day.
 Past builds have included groups of employees, students, or faith partners.
 If you would like to bring your group to build with Habitat, please fill out this interest form.

 Youth are welcome to build with Habitat, although there are age requirements for certain activities.
 To work on new home construction, volunteers must be at least 16 years old.
 Volunteers must be at least 18 years old to use power tools or climb ladders and/or scaffolding over six feet tall.
 All minor volunteers must have a waiver signed by a parent or guardian on file prior to volunteering.

-Youth United is a group of youth leaders that collaborate across high schools in Orange County to fundraise and advocate for affordable housing.
-There are also Habitat Clubs at East Chapel Hill High School and Chapel Hill High School.
-If you're interested in starting a Habitat club at your school or getting involved in Youth United, contact Christine Abernathy at firstname.lastname@example.org.
+There are Habitat Clubs at East Chapel Hill High School, Chapel Hill High School, and Cedar Ridge High School.
+If you're interested in starting a Habitat club at your school, contact Christine Abernathy at firstname.lastname@example.org.

 You can almost always find Linda and Jim Heffernan on the Habitat construction site.
 (Unless, of course, they’re sailing or visiting their grandchildren!)

 The couple volunteers with the Wednesday Crew of regular volunteers and the Building Hope Partnership—sponsored by their church, the Catholic Community of St. Thomas More, and by Community Church of Chapel Hill UU, Holy Trinity Lutheran Church, Newman Catholic Student Center, United Church of Chapel Hill, and University Baptist Church College Ministry.